 Well, it’s official.
-Hybrid working is now the new normal.
+Hybrid working and hybrid meetings are now the new normal.
 There’s no doubt about that.

 Thanks to the not-so-novel-anymore coronavirus pandemic, the good old workplace as we knew it is now a thing of the past.

 Organizations that once cringed at the thought of letting their employees work from home are now at the frontline advocating for the same – encouraging their staff to execute their duties from the comfort of their homes and only report to the office on a need-to basis.

 While the remote working trend is not entirely new in the corporate world, only a handful of organizations were toying with the idea way before the pandemic struck with most of them using it as a perk.

 We’re proud to say we were one of those companies!
 We’ve been working remotely for years, with our team enjoying a great balance between work and personal life.

 Remote working was largely considered a “luxury” and was only reserved for senior company executives who mostly spent their time shuttling between continents attending meetings and sealing multi-million dollar deals.

 In 2020, all that changed.
 Remote working became a necessity – a survival tactic if you will.
 According to Forbes, hybrid working will be taking center stage in 2021 as more workers get accustomed to flexible working schedules.